-The chassis includes three push-buttons.
+The chassis includes two push-buttons that control power to the system.

-Power: The main power switch applies or removes power from the power supply to the server system.
-Turning off system power with this button removes the main power but standby power is still supplied to the system.
+Power: The main power switch is used to apply or remove power from the power supply to the server system.
+Turning off system power with this button removes the main power but keeps standby power supplied to the system.
+Therefore, you must unplug system before servicing.